rk-3131/CollegeSite/README.md

-This repositary is mainly made for the purpose of learning the git
+This repositary is mainly made for the purpose of learning the git and also to implement the website task.